Shopify/web-configs/README.md

   }
 }

-// A Node project using flow and Rollup to create a single bundle {
+// A Node project using Rollup to create a single bundle {
   "babel": {
     "presets": [
-      ["shopify/node", {"modules": false}],
+      ["shopify/node", {"modules": false}]
-      "shopify/flow"
     ]
   }
 }